The-OpenROAD-Project/bazel-orfs/README.md

 #### Local flow

 The local flow (`_make` bazel targets) depends on the locally installed ORFS.
-OpenROAD-flow-scripts installation is expected to be located specifically under `~/OpenROAD-flow-scripts`.
+Path to `OpenROAD-flow-scripts/flow` is expected to be specified in `FLOW_HOME` environmental variable.
 For the installation guide please refer to the [build instructions](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildLocally.html).
 The local flow relies on `_make` bazel targets which are used to generate shell scripts.
 Those shell scripts, apart from facilitating quick tests of ORFS modifications, can be used to run ORFS stages straight from the bazel-orfs repository and to allow tweaking the "moving parts" of the flow, like e.g.: